Ample completions of OMs and CUOMs

-\begin{proof} Let $G$ be a UOM and $E_i$ be a $\Theta$-class of $G$.
-To show that $G'=\pi_i(G)$ is a UOM, by Lemma \ref{lem:defUOM} we have to prove that all halfspaces of $G'$ are ample partial cubes.
+\begin{proof} Let $G$ be the tope graph of a UOM and $E_i$ be a $\Theta$-class of $G$.
+To show that $G'=\pi_i(G)$ is the tope graph of a UOM, by Lemma \ref{lem:defUOM} we have to prove that all halfspaces of $G'$ are ample partial cubes.
 Consider a $\Theta$-class $E_j\neq E_i$ of $G$.
 Since $E_j\neq E_i$ there is a corresponding $\Theta$-class in $G'$.
-Since $G$ is a UOM, by Lemma \ref{lem:defUOM} the halfspaces of $G$ are ample partial cubes, in particular $G^+_j$ is ample.
-Moreover, as ample partial cubes are closed under contractions, $\pi_i(G^+_j)$ are ample.
+Since $G$ is the tope graph of a UOM, by Lemma \ref{lem:defUOM} the halfspaces of $G$ are ample partial cubes, in particular $G^+_j$ is ample.
+Moreover, as ample partial cubes are closed under contractions, $\pi_i(G^+_j)$ is ample.
 Since halfspaces can be viewed as restrictions and knowing that contractions and restrictions commute in partial cubes (see, for example \cite{ChKnMa}), we get that $\pi_i(G^+_j)=(\pi_i(G))^+_j=(G')^+_j$ is ample.
 Consequently, the halfspaces of $G'$ are ample. \end{proof}